-New England films feature familiar themes appear again and again.
+Familiar themes appear again and again in those settings.
 The theme of the salty sea captain fighting a sea monster inspired films from Moby Dick through Jaws.
 Family secrets inspired Eugene O’Neill’s fictional Ah Wilderness in 1906 as well as Peyton Place.

 Here, then, are six New England films, each shot on location in at least one of the New England States.
 If you know of other New England films worth mentioning, please share in the comments section.